Tofdu31/axelor-docker/aio-erp/README.md

 ```

 ## Start AXELOR WITH SLL
-Go to the folder aio-erp after build all and write
+After build all, Go to the folder aio-erp and write
 * `sudo docker-compose up`

 Or